gaschw3/app-mastermind-game/README.md

 1. Clone the repository
 2. Install dependencies: `yarn install`
-3. Start the development server: `yarn dev`
+3. Start the development server: `yarn start`
 4. Open http://localhost:1234 in your browser

 Changes to the source files will be automatically reloaded in the browser.